Applied and Technical Studiesufv.ca/trades

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.

-The Heavy Duty/Commercial Transport program starts in September and ends the following
+The Heavy Mechanical Foundation program starts in September and ends the following May.

-The Heavy Duty/Commercial Transport program requires continuous attendance to successfully complete all requirements for the program.
-Students will be expected to attend classes five days per week for the duration of the entire program.
+The Heavy Mechanical Foundation program requires continuous attendance to successfully complete all requirements for the program.
+Students will be expected to attend all scheduled classes for the duration of the entire program.

 Students must complete all requirements with a minimum of 70% or better to receive a Credit (CR) grade in order to graduate.

 Students who do not receive a Credit (CR) grade in all required areas by the program end date, may apply to their instructor for re-entry into the program.
 Students who reapply may register as upgrading students and must complete all program requirements no later than the program end date of the following year.
 See upgrading policy for more details.